 Then we have the following decomposition

-By \cite[Lemma 2.2]{Ma1}, if $M$ admits a 2-reflective modular form with respect to some $\Gamma_0< \Orth^+(M)$, then $M$ also has a 2-reflective modular form with respect to any other finite-index subgroup $\Gamma <\Orth^+(M)$.
+By \cite[Lemma 2.2]{Ma1}, if $M$ admits a 2-reflective modular form with respect to some $\Gamma_0< \Orth^+(M)$, then $M$ also has a 2-reflective modular form with respect to any other finite index subgroup $\Gamma <\Orth^+(M)$.
 Thus, the lattice $M$ is 2-reflective if and only if it admits a 2-reflective modular form with respect to $\widetilde{\Orth}^+(M)$.
-Throughout the section, we only consider 2-reflective modular forms with respect to $\widetilde{\Orth}^+(M)$.
+Throughout this section, we only consider 2-reflective modular forms with respect to $\widetilde{\Orth}^+(M)$.